isomerpages/nlb-learning/_singapore/Adults/Content on Japanese Occupation.md

 <h4>eBooks</h4>

 <h5> The fall of Malaya and Singapore: rare photographs from wartime archives</h5>
-Diamond, J. (2015). <i> The fall of Malaya and Singapore: rare photographs from wartime archives.</i> Barnsley, S. Yorkshire: Pen & Sword Military.
+Diamond, Jon.
+(2015). <i> The fall of Malaya and Singapore: rare photographs from wartime archives.</i> Barnsley, S. Yorkshire: Pen & Sword Military.
 <br>
 <a href="https://nlb.overdrive.com/media/2203335" target="_blank"><img src="/images/singapore-japanese-occupation/Fall-of-Malaya.png" style="width:200px;"></a>
 <p> Captivating images that illustrate the defeat of British forces in Malaya and Singapore.</p><p><a href="https://nlb.overdrive.com/media/2203335" target="_blank">Borrow the eBook here.</a></p>
 Retrieved from OverDrive (a <a href="https://mobileapp.nlb.gov.sg/get-started-with/mylibrary/" target="_blank">myLibrary username</a> is required to access the eBook).

 <h5> Singapore's dunkirk</h5>
-Brooke, G. (2014). <i> Singapore's dunkirk.</i> Havertown: Pen and Sword Military.
+Brooke, Geoffrey.
+(2014). <i> Singapore's dunkirk.</i> Havertown: Pen and Sword Military.
 <br>
 <a
 href="https://nlb.overdrive.com/media/1778789"